 - Entries in a list can be either changed or deleted as per user preference.

 This has been a guide to Custom List in Excel.
-Here we discuss how to create Custom List manually and use of default list in Excel with practical examples.
+Here we discuss how to create it step by step along with examples.
 You may learn more about excel from the following articles –